 The Quick History of Aloe Vera

-Aloe vera (Aloe barbadensis) is one of the oldest plants on record to be noted for healing properties.
-This plant is native to eastern and southern Africa – even Cleopatra and Nefertiti used the plant to help maintain their youthful appearance.
-It has since been cultivated around the world due to its highly adaptable nature.
+Aloe vera (Aloe barbadensis) is one of the oldest plants on record to be noted for its healing properties.
+This plant is native to eastern and southern Africa—even Cleopatra and Nefertiti used it to help maintain their youthful appearance.
+Due to its highly adaptable nature, it has since been cultivated around the world.

 Aloe Vera Plant Care: How to Grow Aloe Vera